 Home > Jewels and Treasures along the Silver Coast: Porto to Coimbra

-NB: Starting on another weekday possible for groups (must be 4 or more at time of booking and departure) or with a supplement of 65 euros per person starting from 2 people.
+NB: Starting on another weekday is possible for groups (must be 4 or more at time of booking and departure).

 This week-long bike tour on Portugal’s west coast weaves a tale of two cities -- and all the seaside villages, natural landscapes, and cultural heritage in between!

 The itinerary starts in Porto, a vibrant urban centre on the Douro River, famous for its historic districts and monuments, as well as its production of Port Wine.
 At the other end of the route lies venerable Coimbra, with its 13th-century university, and fantastic collection of churches, monasteries, and cultural institutions.
 Both cities have a charming character that is both historic and modern, where you can enjoy a sangria on a riverside terrace after a day of wandering among treasured relics of eras past.